 In my most ambitious project to date for Blue Ridge Public Radio, I produced a five-part series exploring the recent phenomenon of digital art connected to cryptocurrency and the flood of artists pinning their financial hopes there.
 “Revolution Calling” aired daily April 25-29, 2022, during Morning Edition and All Things Considered, but we posted an extended version of each segment online all at once:

-In March and April 2021, I solely produced separate hour-long programs for BPR’s “The Porch.”
+In March and April 2021, I produced every element of two hour-long programs for BPR’s “The Porch.”

 Chelsea Labate